 - Make a difference in someone's life.

 - Meet and share ideas with other tutors.

 - Gain experience and community hours.

-Tutoring happens in a public space such as a library.
+In-person tutoring happens in a public space, such as a library.

-During COVID-19, tutoring is offered remotely.
-Tutors and learners connect using the platform of their choice (eg., Zoom, email, phone, Whatsapp, Skype, Facetime, or whatever works for them).
+Tutors and learners can connect remotely using the platform of their choice (eg., Zoom, email, phone, WhatsApp, Skype, FaceTime, or whatever works for them).